 Once, as a favor to a longtime friend and imaging technologist at a local hospital, I agreed to a Computerized Tomography (CT) brain scan on the new state-of-the-art machine her department had recently acquired.
 Understandably, she wanted to assess her "chops" on the new technology and maybe, while she was at it, acquire a hint or two as to my long-acknowledged neurotic behavior.

 As I lay there with the X-ray beam circling my noggin, I must admit to a smattering of anxiety.
 You could almost watch the ill-gotten detailed information concerning my deteriorating brain tissue and structure sneak through the shadows into the next room.
-There, its cohort, the computer, would lay bare my neural circuitry for all to see.

 Interpreting the axial images, of course, is the purview of radiologists, who get the big bucks to assess and diagnose these two-dimensional "slices."
 Had they been called in on this particular case, however, they might well have run screaming from the room.
 This is alien territory even for the well-schooled.